juchertb/ReactMaterialUIShowcase/README.md

 #### `npm run deploy`

 Check the GitHub repo to make sure the code was pushed to remote : gh-pages should have pushed the code to a branch named gh-pages.

+If you get this error during deploy in VS Code or the Command Prompt, then run this statement in Command Prompt to clear the gh cache and try "npm run deploy" again: rmdir /s /q node_modules\.cache\gh-pages.

+    Error: Failed to get remote.origin.url (task must either be run in a git repository with a configured origin remote or must be configured with the "repo" option).

 ## Configure GitHub Pages